 With an assortment of candy, colorful costumes, and spooky TV specials, Halloween is is full of fun for kids.
-But don't forget, adults can celebrate Halloween, too!
-If you've outgrown cauldron punch, fake spider webs, and gross-out candy, host a sophisticated Halloween party for your friends and family.
-This Halloween party is full of intrigue and mystery, inspired by carnival masks and crescent moons of New Orleans.
-Read on for decorating ideas, invitations, recipes, and more.
+But remember, adults can celebrate Halloween, too!
+If you've outgrown cauldron Halloween punch, fake spider webs, and gross-out candy, host a sophisticated Halloween party for your friends and family instead.
+This party is full of intrigue and mystery, inspired by the carnival masks and crescent moons of New Orleans.
+Try our elegant Halloween decorations, invitations, Halloween appetizers, and more.

 Ravens perched on branches in a black urn ominously greet party guests.
-Simply fill a black urn with decorative branches and bittersweet.
+Simply fill a black urn with decorative branches and bittersweet for elegant Halloween decorations.
 Attach plastic ravens to the branches using wire.
 Incorporate fall color by setting colorful pumpkins and gourds around the base.

 Extend sophisticatedly spooky Halloween decorations to the entryway to invite party guests inside.
 Bits of bittersweet pop against an ash-color Spanish moss wreath.
 Cover a straw wreath form with bunches of Spanish moss, using greenery pins or T-pins to secure.
 Make this wreath part of your Halloween scene by adding bittersweet and a plastic raven.

 A planter filled with painted and decoupaged pumpkins provides an interesting and mature alternative to the jack-o'-lantern.
 To craft decoupaged pumpkins, tear strips from old book pages and apply them to a craft pumpkin using decoupage medium and a foam brush (we used Mod Podge in a matte finish).
 When the pumpkin is fully covered, seal it with one to two coats of decoupage medium, smoothing out any wrinkles with fingertips while wet.